Bluebird Prepaid Card by American Express: A Full Featured Checking Account That Never Overdrafts

 Add Cash at Walmart

-Currently you can add cash to the prepaid card via a Green Dot MoneyPak or a Vanilla Reload, both of which cost money.
-Adding cash to the Bluebird card at Walmart is free.
-This can be a good way to convert some unwanted cash into digital form.
+Adding cash to the Bluebird account at Walmart is free.
+This can be a good way to deposit cash.
+Walmart is open in evenings and on weekends.
+You don’t have to go by the bank hours.
 It’s a good feature for someone who’s paid cash for what they do.

 Free ATM Withdrawals

-Bluebird adds free ATM withdrawals from ATMs in the MoneyPass network if the user has direct deposit, which can be done by a scheduled recurring monthly transfer from a bank account.
-The current prepaid card doesn’t have a free ATM network.
+Bluebird gives free ATM withdrawals from ATMs in the MoneyPass network if the user has direct deposit, which can be done by a scheduled recurring monthly transfer from a bank account.
 This can be useful when you are traveling outside your own bank’s territory but you can find a Walmart or MoneyPass ATM nearby.

 Mobile Phone Check Deposit